HamStudy/hamstudy-hambook/tech2022/content/Part 2. Person/Chapter 7. General Operation/section 7-2 HF operation.md

 #### What Makes HF Special

 Here's what makes HF special:
-1. **Long-Distance Communication**: HF waves can bounce off the ionosphere, letting you talk around the world.
+1. **Long-Distance Communication**: As we discussed in Section 3.4, HF waves can reflect off the ionosphere, letting you talk around the world.
 It's like skipping stones on a pond, but with radio waves!

 2. **Varying Conditions**: HF propagation changes with the time of day, season, and solar activity.
 One day you might chat with someone in Australia, the next day you might struggle to reach the next state.